 - Sweden is closing borders to most non-EU travelers

 - Unionen reaches Coronavirus layoff agreement.
-From now on, employees’ working hours can be cut, and then the Swedish state will step in.
+From now on, employees’ working hours can be cut.
+Then, the Swedish state will step in.
 It means that the employee will retain around 90% of salary.

 - 1121 confirmed cases in Sweden, 8 dead (all the Coronavirus victims in Sweden were elderly people with other health conditions)

-- Distance learning in upper secondary schools and universities after being advised to do so by the Swedish government.
+- The Swedish government advised doing distance learning in upper secondary schools and universities.
 The Swedish government is currently considering closing preschools and primary schools as well.

 - New rules for public transport.
-From now on, the passengers are asked to do not board the bus with the front door to protect the drivers.
-It means that you don’t need to validate your ticket the same way you did before, but you still need to have a ticket with you (either in the SL app or on SL card).
+From now on, the passengers do not board the bus by the front door to protect the drivers.
+It means that you don’t need to validate your ticket the same way you did before.
+But you still need to have a ticket with you (either in the SL app or on SL card).

 - CSN states to continue to pay the support for students who study remotely.